 These homemade gluten-free bagels require no yeast, no planning, and minimal effort!

-They come together really quickly and are topped with an easy, homemade everything bagel seasoning (also gluten-free).
-Though they won’t rise as much as a traditional bagel, they’re a soft, comforting, healthy bagels recipe you’ll keep coming back to.
+The bagels come together really quickly and are topped with an easy, homemade everything bagel seasoning (also gluten-free).
+Though they won’t rise as much as a traditional bagel, they’re a soft, comforting, healthy bagel recipe you’ll keep coming back to.

 Ingredients You'll Need